A newcomer to the ArtSalon?

-Lisa Thompson is the Associate Director of A.P.E.
-She manages all of A.P.E.’s programming and projects and has been instrumental is the formation of the Northampton Community Arts Trust whose mission is to create and preserve affordable spaces for artists into the future.
+Lisa Thompson is the former Associate Director of A.P.E. where she managed all of A.P.E.’s programming since 1996.
+She is an original member of the ArtSalon steering committee and has been instrumental in the formation of the Northampton Community Arts Trust whose mission is to create and preserve affordable spaces for artists into the future.

 Donnabelle Casis is a visual artist who lives in Florence.
-In addition to the Curatorial Committee of the ArtSalon, Donnabelle is also an Advisory Board Member of LiveArt Magazine.
-She was also the creator/founder and producer of Florence Night Out, an annual community event highlighting the work of regional visual and performing artists.
-Donnabelle earned her MFA in Painting from the University of Washington and her BFA from the University of Connecticut.
-Her work has been included in solo and group exhibitions at national and international galleries and museums.
+In addition to the Curatorial Committee of the ArtSalon, Donnabelle is also the creator/founder and producer of Florence Night Out, an annual community arts street festival highlighting the work of regional visual and performing artists.
+She promotes the work of Pioneer Valley artists and arts organizations on her weekly radio segment on Fridays called the ArtBeat Report on Talk the Talk/WHMP.
+Her work has been exhibited in museums and galleries across the US and abroad.

 Amanda Herman lives in Florence and is the Education Curator at the University Museum of Contemporary Art at UMass, Amherst.
 She holds a MFA from California College of the Arts in San Francisco and has been a visiting lecturer of photography and Social Practice at Smith, Hampshire, Amherst and Mt Holyoke Colleges.
 From 2012-17, she produced Live Art Magazine, an annual art and music magazine created for the stage at the Academy of Music.
 She is Vice-President of the Board of Trustees at Historic Northampton and visual arts curator of Florence Night Out, an annual street festival in Florence.
 She’s committed to building community through art.